mbukatov/tendrl-wiki/Tendrl-release-latest.md

 * **Tendrl Server**: single machine which runs Tendrl itself (eg. Tendrl web ui and api runs there)
 * **Tendrl Storage Node** aka **Storage Server**: machine on which  Software Defined Storage server (such as GlusterFS) is installed.
 There are multiple such machines, together forming a storage cluster.

-Each role has a dedicated section with Tendrl installation steps specific for the role, but first few sections with configuration common for all roles are provided.
+Each role has a dedicated section with Tendrl installation steps specific for the role, but first there are few sections with information not specific for any particular role.

 When you already have a storage cluster installed (eg. GlusterFS Trusted Storage Pool hosting multiple Gluster volumes), you need one additional machine for Tendrl Server.